Skip to main content

 If this material is that biologically active... what happens when you dispose of it?

-Where It Goes When the Bucket Is Full
+Where Does It Go When the Bucket Is Full

 But dog waste covered in mealworm frass has been observed to behave differently.